matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Premium Tier.
 Premium Tier routes traffic only over Google’s global network.
 When using the Standard Tier, your data is subject to the reliability of the public Internet.
-Rest all not Valid Options for networking tier in GCP.

 39) You are using gcloud to create a firewall rule.
 Which command would you use?
 Answer: 'gcloud compute firewall-rules create'.
 The product you are working with is compute and the resource you are creating is a firewall rule, so 'gcloud compute firewall-rules create' is correct.
-Other options references network instead of compute.
-One option references rules instead of firewall-rules, which makes it incorrect.

 40) What command is used to create a DNS zone in the command line?
 Answer: 'gcloud beta dns managed-zones create'.
 The correct answer, is 'gcloud beta dns managed-zones create'. gsutil command which is used to work with Cloud Storage.
-Other options are incorrect, it is missing the term dns or the ordering of terms is incorrect.

 41) You have been asked to create a network with 1,000 IP addresses.
 In the interest of minimizing unused IP addresses, which CIDR suffix would you use to create a network with at least 1,000 addresses but no more than necessary?